 If you diligently study the PMBOK guide, read 1-2 other project management books, and take an online course you should be looking at around 2-3 months in your spare time (say, 20 hours per week).
 If you don’t have this much time per week, count on longer.

 However, it is not fair to say that the PMBOK is the only source you need for the exam.
 Firstly, it is not considered by the PMI to be the official exam syllabus.
 It is not a chronological, step by step knowledge base upon which the exam questions are based, although it does include most of it.

 And secondly, its writing style is not an easy read.
 Do not expect a straight forward, methodical guide to project management.
 It is highly analytical and generalizes the “art” of project management into analytical structures.
 Project management is an art as well as a science, and the science must be grasped first to allow the art form to flourish.
 The PMBOK does an excellent job of defining the “science” but reading it cover to cover will not give you a good idea of how to perform important project management functions, which you will need to know for the exam.

-Becoming a PMI member saves you more money on the exam fee than the membership costs ($129 vs. $150) therefore it is a good idea to get a PMI membership first.
+Becoming a PMI member saves you more money on the exam fee than the membership costs ($129 vs. $150) therefore it is a good idea to get a PMI membership first (the membership comes free in the first year).
 It gives you access to a free electronic version of the PMBOK and you will receive PMI’s PMNetwork magazine in the mail.
 It also gives you many free resources on PMI’s website.

 The credential maintenance requirements are to obtain 60 Professional Development Units (PDU’s) over each three year period in three categories: Technical, Leadership, and Business Management.
 In general terms, you must complete a 3-4 day course yearly.
 The yearly PMI maintenance fee is US$150/year.